DataDog/hiring-engineers/answers.md

 Alerting threshold of 800
 And also ensure that it will notify you if there is No Data for this query over the past 10m.**

-Please check the screenshots belos with the metric monitor in place:
+Please check the screenshots below with the metric monitor in place:

 [screenshots/datadog-debian-box_my_metric_check_monitor1.png]
 [screenshots/datadog-debian-box_my_metric_check_monitor2.png]